 Mold toxicity – can overwhelm our drainage and detox pathways, mess with methylation and wreak havoc in our bodies.
 Look up mold symptoms and see if anything else matches up.

 Lyme disease – chronic Lyme is another major dis-regulator.
 Check for other symptoms.

 Shortage in GAD enzyme – An enzyme called glutamic acid decarboxylase (GAD) is needed for glutamate to make the conversion to GABA, but there are several factors that may interfere with this enzyme.
 An impaired GAD enzyme may be the primary underlying issue that results in too much glutamate.

 Doses too high – I might have taken too much and overburdened my system.
-Some of us can eat small amounts of foods with free glutamate (but if we drink a protein shake, have a beer, some aged sausage and cheese we might produce a glutamate storm right away.
+Some of us can eat small amounts glutamate rich foods (but if we drink a protein shake (free and unbound glutamate), have a beer, some aged sausage and cheese we might produce a glutamate storm right away.
 (FYI: other major food sources of glutamate in food are wheat, barley, oats, cow dairy, various beans, soy, peanuts, processed foods, etc.)

 Stress – The demand for glutamine increases with physical and mental stress so your body will produce more.
 Insomnia is very stressful and this is why it can be such a vicious cycle.

 Remember, Glutamine/Glutamate sensitivity is only one piece of a chain reaction.
 IT IS NOT a direct cause of your health issues.

 In any case, once you’ve been “glutamated” it is very difficult to shake the excess.
 I have a feeling this happens because glutamate plays a role in mast cells and those need days to calm down.
 Perhaps this why I initially felt very relaxed (increased GABA) and then suffered for weeks because ammonia levels kept circulating, activating mast cells, brain and nervous system.